Last Updated on January 31, 2023

 Temperature can affect the firmness.
 Generally, higher temperatures make it soft, while a colder environment makes it firm.
 So you can try lowering down the bedroom temperature using an air conditioner for a firmer finish.
 This will ensure that your sleep surface remains at a temperature that you love.
 Plus, it can significantly affect mattress life and longevity considering hot environments can cause sagging and hence reduce its overall lifespan.

-2. Using Plywood Support
+3. Using Plywood Support

 4. Place It On The Floor

-5. Flip It
+5. Flip It Over